LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 ## Running Moodle test suites

-Moodle has three distinct environments for development:
+Moodle has three distinct environments for development (seperate from [Continuous Integration](docs/using/in-test.md)):

 * The development environment we interact with directly
 * The Behat environment, which is a replica of the above with a different `wwwroot` and no content